15 Facts About Sapphire Gemstones

 - A mermaid sapphire is the color teal.

-- Only a diamond or Moissanite can scratch a sapphire.
+- Only a diamond or moissanite can scratch a sapphire.